dcefram/blog/content/about.md

 +++
 author = "Daniel Cefram Ramirez" date = 2017-02-16T15:29:13Z
-description = "I'm a web developer trying to use web technologies in desktop application projects.
+description = "I'm a full stack developer trying to use web technologies in desktop application projects.
 My current stack used at work is React and SCSS." draft = false image = "/images/2017/02/DSC_0084_2.jpg" slug = "about"